/diːp ˈpɑkɪt ˈθɪəri/ – Phrase

 Definition: (Mỹ) học thuyết “túi sâu” (việc công nhận là vi phạm luật chống độc quyền khi hợp nhất hai doanh nghiệp, trong đó doanh nghiệp lớn nuốt doanh nghiệp nhỏ).

-A more throughout explanation: The “deep pocket theory” is a legal concept that refers to the practice of targeting a defendant in a lawsuit based on their ability to pay damages, rather than solely on their level of fault or responsibility for the harm alleged.
+A more thorough explanation: The “deep pocket theory” is a legal concept that refers to the practice of targeting a defendant in a lawsuit based on their ability to pay damages, rather than solely on their level of fault or responsibility for the harm alleged.
 This theory suggests that plaintiffs may choose to sue a party with substantial financial resources, even if that party may not be directly responsible for the harm, in order to increase the likelihood of recovering significant damages.

 Example: In the lawsuit against the company, the plaintiff’s attorney argued that the deep pocket theory applied, suggesting that the company should be held liable for the damages due to its substantial financial resources.